ccespedes/expense-splitter/README.md

 ![Screenshot](expense-splitter/expense-splitter.jpg)

+All data in this branch stored in localStorage via localStorageDB package (except receipt uploads)

 ## Overview:

 This app was created to have a convenient way to split the bill between a group of friends.
 With a focus on smooth UX, we've designed our app to feel intuitive for the user to use and understand.